keenanpayne/keenanpayne.com/_posts/2020-04-11-goodbye-asana-hello-freelancing.md

 ---
 title:  'Goodbye Asana, hello freelancing'
+meta:
+  description: 'After five years I have decided to leave Asana and embark on a journey as a freelance web developer.'
 ---

 It's seven, almost eight months past due, but there's no better time than the present to share some exciting news about my life.
 I have left Asana, and I'm now working full-time as a freelance web developer!
 I am a gun for hire, taking my decade of web development experience and applying it to new projects and clients that need someone with my expertise.